Agnes Yang

 Research Profile

 I am an assistant professor in the Department of Accounting and Information Management at the Haslam College of Business, University of Tennessee.
-My research focuses on how emerging technologies transform governance and market decisions via disintermediation; i.e., removing a central authority or intermediaries.
+My research focuses on how emerging technologies, i.e., blockchain and AI, transform governance, market, and academic practices.

-Specifically, my dissertation aims to address two research problems, in the context of decentralized platforms built on blockchains:
+Specifically, my doctoral dissertation aimed to address two research problems, in the context of decentralized platforms built on blockchains:

 (i) potentials and limitations of decentralized, community governance in DAO*s

-(ii) reducing gender and racial pricing disparity in NFT** art market
+(ii) reducing gender and racial pricing disparity in curated NFT** art market

 by eliminating intermediaries such as managers and art galleries.